GUITAR BRANDING MARKET STUDY

 Guitar branding is huge, unique and also filled with the potential to steal market share.

-On one end of this massive spectrum are the guitars intended for the novice player.
-These guitars are generally for introductory players with a passing interest in learning how to strum.
-The guitars in this price set surely allow buyers to dip their toes into the musical waters.
+On one end of the spectrum are guitars intended for the novice player.
+These instruments allow buyers to dip their toes into the musical waters.

-This includes popular models most commonly referred to as “great” and are usually the most desired by the masses.
-Acoustics, like Martin, Guild or Taylor and electrics like Rickenbacker and Gibson Les Paul fall into this category.
+These guitars are very worthy of maintaining for a lifetime; acoustics, like Martin, Guild or Taylor and electrics like Rickenbacker and Gibson Les Paul fall into this category.

 Certain guitar branding practices have a better connotation that others.